gustaveroussy/sopa/docs/faq.md

 - Optionally, a file of transcript location, usually a `.csv` or `.parquet` file

-Our tutorials use `data_path` to denote the path to your raw data.
+In this documentation, `data_path` denotes the path to your raw data.
 Select the correct tab below to understand what is the right path to your raw data:

 === "Xenium"
     `data_path` is the directory containing the following files: `morphology.ome.tif` and `transcripts.parquet`
 === "MERSCOPE"
-    `data_path` is the "region" directory containing a `detected_transcripts.csv` file and an `image` directory
+    `data_path` is the "region" directory containing a `detected_transcripts.csv` file and an `image` directory.
+For instance, the directory can be called `region_0`.
 === "CosMX"
-    (More details coming soon)
+    (The CosMX data requires stitching the FOVs.
+It will be added soon, see [this issue](https://github.com/gustaveroussy/sopa/issues/5))
 === "MACSima"
     `data_path` is the directory containing multiple `.ome.tif` files (one file per channel)
 === "PhenoCycler"